Emily Donelson: Marriage and family

 Donelson received many suitors as she grew into adulthood, including men such as Sam Houston.
 She began a courtship with Andrew Donelson as he began his law practice, and they soon became engaged.
-They had chosen to marry early to avoid long periods of separation, as Jackson had enlisted the prospective groom to be his personal secretary in Washington, D.C.
+They chose to marry early to avoid long periods of separation, as Jackson had enlisted the prospective groom to be his personal secretary in Washington, D.C.
 Planning of the wedding was complicated by a period of illness for Donelson in early 1824 and her parents' reluctance to see her marry at such a young age.
 The couple was wed in a Presbyterian ceremony at the Hermitage on September 16, 1824.
-Emily was 17-years-old, and Andrew was 25.
+Emily was 17 years old, and Andrew was 25.
 Festivities were canceled after it was learned that her brother's wife had died that morning.

-Donelson was close to her parents-in-law, who considered her a daughter of their own.
-The couple had four children: Andrew Jackson Donelson Jr. (1826-1859), Mary Emily Donelson (1829-1905), John Samuel Donelson (1832-1863), and Rachel Jackson Donelson (1834-1888).
+Donelson was close to her aunt and uncle, Rachel and Andrew Jackson, who considered her a daughter of their own.
+The couple had four children: Andrew Jackson Donelson Jr. (1826–1859), Mary Emily Donelson (1829–1905), John Samuel Donelson (1832–1863), and Rachel Jackson Donelson (1834–1888).
 Three of their children were born while the Donelsons lived at the White House, and all four had present or future presidents as godfathers; President Jackson was the godfather of their sons, while Martin Van Buren and James K. Polk were the respective godfathers of their two daughters.

-The Donelsons accompanied Jackson to Washington, D.C. two weeks after the wedding, as Jackson was a candidate in the 1824 presidential election.
+The Donelsons accompanied Jackson to Washington, D.C., two weeks after the wedding, as Jackson was a candidate in the 1824 presidential election.
 Donelson immersed herself in the city's fashion and culture, making connections with other women in the city.
 Among the closest of her new friends was the wife of Delaware Senator Louis McLane.
 She was well received by the community and compared favorably to her aunt, who had been the victim of a mudslinging campaign against her husband.
-Upon returning home to Tennessee, the Donelsons began their married life in a home of their own.
+Upon returning home to Tennessee in early 1825, the Donelsons began their married life in a home of their own.
 While her husband managed the crops, Donelson began a garden to grow geraniums and lagerstroemia.

-Donelson traveled to Florence, Alabama in October 1828 with her son to visit her sister.
+Donelson traveled to Florence, Alabama, in October 1828 with her son to visit her sister.
 When she returned to Tennessee the following month, it was known that Jackson had won the 1828 presidential election.
-Jackson's wife asked Donelson to go to the White House and fulfill the role of first lady of the United States.
+Jackson's wife asked Donelson to go to the White House and fulfill the social role of first lady of the United States.